About this day

 Sir Max Hastings is an author, journalist and broadcaster whose work has appeared in every British national newspaper.
 He has published widely and received multiple awards.

-Fake news, old elites and Hitler: why the Weimar Republic collapsed Heather Jones, LSE
+Fake news, old elites and Hitler: why the Weimar Republic collapsed Heather Jones, University College London

 Heather will explore the reasons why the Weimar Republic collapsed in 1933.
 She will discuss how defeat and revolution polarised the German population in the aftermath of the First World War and how policy led to hyperinflation and economic disaster.
 This created a lack of trust in the state.
 Never inevitable, the collapse of Weimar was striking in the modern processes involved which, interacting with issues specific to interwar Germany, brought about the bellicose and aggressively expansionist Nazi dictatorship and a Second World War.